JuliaGeometry/Quaternions.jl/README.md

 # Quat.jl
-A Julia module with quaternion and dual-quaternion functionality
+A Julia module with quaternion, octonions and dual-quaternion functionality

 [Quaternions](http://en.wikipedia.org/wiki/Quaternion) are best known for their suitability as representations of 3D rotational orientation.
 They can also be viewed as an extension of complex numbers.